miqqie/pp_skillmap_portal/intro_to_javascript.md

 // Equivalent arrow function
 const double = (n) => n * 2;
 ```

+> **What this shows:** Both versions do the same thing — take a number `n` and return it doubled.
+The arrow function is just shorter to write.
+The `=>` ("fat arrow") replaces `function` and `return` when there's a single expression.
+You'll see arrow functions used heavily inside array methods because they're quick to write inline.

 From the Portal, arrow functions appear constantly inside array methods: